 There may not be actual candy at the top, but the view is a real treat!

-During this time of year, the change in colours and growth of the flora that outlines the trails creates the perfect backdrop for natural vibrant photos.
-Throughout your hike you won’t be able restrain yourself from stopping to enjoy the surreal setting and snapping a photo.
+During this time of year, the change in colours and growth of the flora that outlines the trails creates the perfect backdrop for naturally vibrant photos.
+Throughout your hike, you won’t be able to restrain yourself from stopping to enjoy the surreal setting and snapping a photo.
 However, there’s no rush!
 As the trail begins its full incline, take your time and extend your adventure by taking in and enjoying your surroundings.

 Once you reach the final stretch of your ascent, you will be greeted by a stunning panoramic overlook as far as the eye can see!
 The top of the mountain provides several flat rocks to take a break or stop for lunch.
 Additionally, the mountain top offers not 1 but 3 breathtaking lookout spots as you continue along the path.

 When you have finished exploring and have taken your final photos, it’s time to return on the same trail back to your vehicle.
 The trip back is much easier as now the trail is almost entirely downhill offering you a different perspective and a higher vantage point of the trail from above for your return.

 If you decided to hike the Rock Candy Mountain Trail, I highly recommend arriving early in the morning as the Mississagi Valley and Thessalon area offer other trails and attractions to explore.

 More Places to Explore and Visit in the Area